Worcnaz-Kyouma/C-Express/README.md

 - Work to Windows and Linux
 - Create endpoints(include endpoints with URL params)
 - Response requests with plain/text and application/json
-- Methods: GET, POST, PATCH, DELETE
+- HTTP 1.0 and HTTP 1.1
-- Work firstly with HTTP/1.1, and 1.0 in the final version(yup, i am a fail to HTTP philosophy)
+- ~Work firstly with HTTP/1.1, and 1.0 in the final version(yup, i am a fail to HTTP philosophy)~
-- No cache will be implemented in the beta version
+- No cache will be implemented in the beta and alpha version

 ### Implementation
 Made in pure C++